 The Gift, The Curse & My Escape from Sodom

 As I gained my music education at Berklee College of Music, she taught me another curriculum.
-It consisted of homosexuality, drugs, pornography and the one thing it took so long to shake – cross dressing.
+It consisted of homosexuality, drugs, pornography, and the one thing it took so long to shake – cross-dressing.
 One night, with a snap of her fingers, I found myself going from dorm room to mansion in the company of a record producer who had sold over 100 million dollars in records.
 My new lover had already begun to model me after one of his female singers.
-A powerhouse vocalist whose career never broke, this woman was bold, talented and could switch from skirt to tuxedo in the blink of an eye.
+A powerhouse vocalist whose career never broke, this woman was bold, talented, and could switch from skirt to tuxedo in the blink of an eye.
 Before long I had adopted a fade and thrown away my dresses.
-My journey living as male had begun.
+My journey living as a male had begun.

-In no time God had me in the company of gospel’s greats, back on national TV and my testimony was on its way to being read, shared and heard by over a million people.
+In no time God had me in the company of gospel’s greats, back on national TV and my testimony was on its way to being read, shared, and heard by millions of people.
 I’m not always happy being crippled but I’m comfortable, so much so that I no longer lose sleep over walking again.
 If it’s not His will, I’m okay with that.